killerapp/mem8-plugin/commands/m8-research.md

    - Update the frontmatter fields `last_updated` and `last_updated_by` to reflect the update
    - Add `last_updated_note: "Added follow-up research for [brief description]"` to frontmatter
    - Add a new section: `## Follow-up Research [timestamp]`
-   - Spawn new sub-agents as needed for additional investigation
+   - Spawn new subagents as needed for additional investigation
    - Continue updating the document and syncing

 ## Important notes:
 - **ALWAYS use `mem8 metadata research` command** - NEVER manually gather git metadata
-- Always use parallel Task agents to maximize efficiency and minimize context usage
+- Always use parallel subagent tasks to maximize efficiency and minimize context usage
 - Always run fresh codebase research - never rely solely on existing research documents
 - The memory/ directory provides historical context to supplement live findings
 - Focus on finding concrete file paths and line numbers for developer reference
 - Research documents should be self-contained with all necessary context
-- Each sub-agent prompt should be specific and focused on read-only operations
+- Each subagent prompt should be specific and focused on read-only operations
 - Consider cross-component connections and architectural patterns
 - Include temporal context (when the research was conducted)
 - Link to GitHub when possible for permanent references
 - Keep the main agent focused on synthesis, not deep file reading
-- Encourage sub-agents to find examples and usage patterns, not just definitions
+- Encourage subagents to find examples and usage patterns, not just definitions
 - Explore all of memory/ directory, not just research subdirectory
-- **File reading**: Always read mentioned files FULLY (no limit/offset) before spawning sub-tasks
+- **File reading**: Always read mentioned files FULLY (no limit/offset) before spawning subagent tasks
 - **Critical ordering**: Follow the numbered steps exactly
-  - ALWAYS read mentioned files first before spawning sub-tasks (step 1)
+  - ALWAYS read mentioned files first before spawning subagent tasks (step 1)
-  - ALWAYS wait for all sub-agents to complete before synthesizing (step 4)
+  - ALWAYS wait for all subagents to complete before synthesizing (step 4)
   - ALWAYS gather metadata before writing the document (step 5 before step 6)
   - NEVER write the research document with placeholder values
 - **Path handling**: The memory/searchable/ directory contains hard links for searching